PatrickRogg/fussballmanager/README.md

-# fussballmanager
+# Football Manager Game

-> Browser Based Footballmanager Game created with Spring Boot
+> Browser Based Footballmanager Game written in Java using the Spring Boot Framework

 Start by Running the FussballmanagerApplication Class